adpi2/scala-3-migration-guide/docs/tutorials/sbt-migration.md

 >
 > To run the `main` and the `test` code, use the `<module> / Test / compile` task instead.

-The compiler produces different kind of diagnosis:
+The compiler produces different kinds of diagnostics:
 - Error: Some valid pieces of Scala 2.13 code cannot be compiled anymore.
 There are various reasons for those errors, that are given in the [Incompatibility Table](../incompatibilities/table.md).
 - Migration Warning: In migration mode, the Scala 3 compiler detects that a valid Scala 2.13 code is not valid anymore.
-It does however compile it, and it will even able to patch the code, when invoked with the `-rewrite` option.
+It does however compile it, and it can even automatically patch the code with the `-rewrite` option.
 - Warning: The Scala 3 compiler can emit more warnings than the Scala 2 compiler.

-For all kind of errors, except for macros, there exists a solution that cross-compiles in Scala 2.13 and Scala 3.0.
+For all kinds of errors, except for macros, there exists a solution that cross-compiles in Scala 2.13 and Scala 3.0.
 The [Incompatibility Table](../incompatibilities/table.md) will help you to fix them.

 > The macros errors can be silented by the `-Xignore-scala2-macros` option.

-After fixing an incompatibility, you are advise to go back to Scala 2.13 to validate the solution against the tests.
+After fixing an incompatibility, you are advised to go back to Scala 2.13 to validate the solution against the tests.

 ```shell
 sbt:example> ++2.13.3